 hw.acpi.supported_sleep_state: S3 S4 S5 hw.acpi.s4bios: 0

-Use acpiconf -s
+Use acpiconf -s to test

-of one
+S5.
+An s4bios of one

-) indicates
+(1) indicates

-BIOS support instead
+S4BIOS support instead

-operating system support.
+of S4 operating system support.

 When testing suspend/resume, start with

-, if supported.
+S1, if supported.
 This state is most

 likely to work since it does not require much driver

 support.
-No one has implemented S2
+No one has implemented S2,

-which is similar to S1
+which is similar to S1.
+Next, try

-.
+S3.
 This is the deepest

 STR state and requires a lot of driver